15 Vegetarian Thanksgiving Recipes the Whole Family Will Love

 If your goal is to make Thanksgiving more sustainable this year, you're in luck: By swapping some of the traditional meatless dishes for some vegetarian Thanksgiving recipes, you'll wind up with a holiday dinner that's not just delicious but also planet-friendly.

-While classic Thanksgiving dinner staples like turkey are undoubtedly delicious, they come with a cost: A 16-pound Thanksgiving turkey has a carbon footprint of 34 pounds of CO2.
+While classic Thanksgiving dinner staples like turkey are undoubtedly delicious, they come with a cost: A 20-pound Thanksgiving turkey can generate about 64 pounds of CO2.
 By choosing a meatless main, your meal will instantly have a lower environmental footprint.
 Or, source a more ethical turkey and opt for vegetarian sides to create a more sustainable spread.

 No matter which route you choose, we have plenty of vegetarian Thanksgiving recipes that even your pickiest dinner table guests will love.